-One of the biggest issues, as result of this problem, you may face is you might take the food, not to your stomach through the esophagus, but to your lungs through the windpipe which can cause pneumonia or abscesses.’
+One of the biggest issues, as a result of this problem, you may face is you might take the food not to your stomach through the esophagus, but to your lungs through the windpipe.

 Because of this difficulty in eating and drinking, you may want to eat or drink as little as possible.
 You will face malnutrition and dehydration.

 MS can damage the nerves responsible for communication with the skin.
 This damage can cause you to feel itchy despite of any sign of irritation.